hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 [^abs3-]: This document specifies how to add application-oriented extensions to
     the diagnostic notation.
-It then defines two such extensions for text representations of epoch-based date/times and of Constrained Resource Identifiers
+It then defines two such extensions for text representations of epoch-based date/times and of IP addresses and prefixes

-​[^abs3-] (draft-ietf-core-href).
+​[^abs3-] (RFC 9164).

 [^abs4-]: To facilitate tool interoperation, this document also
      specifies a formal ABNF definition for extended diagnostic notation (EDN)